kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 > [!NOTE]
 > The process outlined in the pictures uses an older image but the steps remain the same.
 You should use an image that is marked as MD or **Assurwave** for best results.

-1. Within Cisco Catalyst Center Navigate to *Design>Image Repository*
+1. Within Catalyst Center Navigate to *Design>Image Repository*

    ![json](./images/DNAC-NavigateImageRepo.png?raw=true "Import JSON")